MRWolves/standards/documentation-guide.md

 Using these tools not only removes the need to write separate API docs, but also (and more importantly) removes the need to *maintain* those docs.

-All projects should use `Javadoc <https://en.wikipedia.org/wiki/Javadoc>`__-style source-generated API docs.
+*Therefore*, all projects should use `Javadoc <https://en.wikipedia.org/wiki/Javadoc>`__-style source-generated API docs.
 Almost all languages now support docs of this sort (e.g. `doxygen <http://www.doxygen.nl/>` for C++/C#), and the consistency in style offered by the use of uniform tools is a tremendous asset.
 For brevity, term "Javadoc" will be used to refer to all of these for the remainder of this document.

-#### Don't Restate the Function Name (AKA: Everyone Already Knows What a Getter Does)
+### Don't Restate the Function Name (AKA: Everyone Already Knows What a Getter Does)

 ```java
 /**